fagan2888/yql-service-example/readme.md

-Simple Flask App used to test a YQL Service
+Simple Flask App used as an example for deployment of a YQL Service